 What you'll study in year 2

-Music plays an integral part of everyday life across a diverse range of cultures and societies.
-In many ways, music provides the touchstones of human experience.
-Music can transcend language and cultural barriers.
-It can have an effect on individual and social identity, politics, fashion and technology.
+Music plays an integral part in everyday life across cultures and societies.
+It can transcend language and cultural barriers and influence individual and social identity, politics, fashion and technology.

 What you'll study in your final year